Christopher Wilder: Florida and Georgia murders

-Wilder's next victim was 19-year-old Linda Grover from Florida State University, whom he abducted from the Governor's Square Mall in Tallahassee, Florida, and transported to Bainbridge, Georgia, on March 20.
+Wilder's next victim was 19-year-old Linda Grover from Florida State University, whom he abducted from the Governor's Square Mall in Tallahassee, Florida, and transported to Bainbridge, Georgia, on March 20, 1984.
 She had declined his offer to photograph her for a modeling agency, after which he assaulted her in the mall parking lot.
 Wilder tied Grover's hands, wrapped her in a blanket, and put her in the trunk of his car.
 Grover was taken to Glen Oaks Motel and was raped.
 Wilder blinded her with a blow dryer and super glue.
 He applied copper wires to her feet and passed an electric current through them.
 When she tried to get away, he beat her, but she escaped and locked herself in the bathroom, where she began pounding on the walls.
 Wilder fled in his car, taking all of Grover's belongings with him.

 Texas and Kansas murders

-On March 21, Wilder approached Terry Walden, a 23-year-old wife, mother, and nursing student at Lamar University in Beaumont, Texas, about posing as a model.
+On March 21, 1984, Wilder approached Terry Diane Walden, a 23-year-old wife, mother, and nursing student at Lamar University in Beaumont, Texas, about posing as a model.
 She turned him down, but ran across him again two days later, March 23, and he kidnapped her then.
-Wilder stabbed her to death and dumped her body in a canal, where she was found on March 26.
+Wilder raped her, stabbed her to death and dumped her body in a canal, where she was found on March 26.

 After killing Walden, Wilder fled in her rust-colored 1981 Mercury Cougar.

-On March 25, Wilder abducted 21-year-old Suzanne Logan at the Penn Square Mall in Oklahoma City.
-Wilder took her 180 miles north to Newton, Kansas, and checked into room 30 of the I-35 Inn.
+On March 25, Wilder abducted 21-year-old Suzanne Wendy Logan at the Penn Square Mall in Oklahoma City.
+Wilder took her 180 miles north to Newton, Kansas, and checked into room 30 of the Interstate 35 Inn.
 After breakfast the next morning, he drove to Milford Reservoir, 90 miles northeast of Newton near Junction City, Kansas, where he stabbed her to death and dumped her body under a cedar tree.

 Utah and California murders

-Wilder took 18-year-old Sheryl Bonaventura captive in Grand Junction, Colorado, on March 29.
+Wilder took 18-year-old Sheryl Lynn Bonaventura captive in Grand Junction, Colorado, on March 29, 1984.
 They were seen together at a diner in Silverton, where they told staff they were heading for Las Vegas with a stop in Durango on the way.
 On March 30, they were seen at the Four Corners Monument, after which Wilder checked into the Page Boy Motel in Page, Arizona.
-Wilder shot and stabbed Bonaventura to death around March 31 near the Kanab River in Utah, but her body was not found until May 3.
+Wilder shot and stabbed Bonaventura to death around March 31 near Kanab Creek in Utah, but her body was not found until May 3.

-Wilder killed 17-year-old Michelle Korfman, an aspiring model, who disappeared from a Seventeen magazine cover model competition at the Meadows Mall in Las Vegas on April 1.
+Wilder killed 17-year-old Michelle Lynn Korfman, an aspiring model, who disappeared from a Seventeen magazine cover model competition at the Meadows Mall in Las Vegas on April 1, 1984.
 A photograph was taken of Wilder stalking her at the competition.
 Her body remained undiscovered near a Southern California roadside rest stop until May 11, and was not identified until mid-June via dental X-rays.